 Right here is the Duomo and the Ghirlandina bell tower, two Modena attractions not to be missed.
 Together with Piazza Grande, they have been included in the World Heritage List since 1997.

 A corner of the square is outlined by the Palazzo Comunale (Town Hall): it is made up of a series of seventeenth-century buildings and a characteristic marble portico that forms, thanks to its columns, the arches overlooking the square.
-It is an iconic place in Modena.
+It is an iconic place.

 Municipal Balsamic Vinegar Factory